-So you have found your perfect franchise, you like the people, believe in the product and ethos, you are nearly there right?
-Well, yes and no, yes in the fact that from here you should have a great team to guide you and you will not be alone, no, in the fact that this is where the real hard work begins.
+So you have found your perfect franchise, you like the people and believe in the product and ethos.
+You are nearly there right?
+Well, yes and also no. Yes, in the fact that from here you should have a great team to guide you and you will not be alone, no, in the fact that this is where the real hard work begins.

 That’s right, remember that while you should have a great team supporting, training and guiding you, they cannot do the hard work for you; stay ahead, ask questions, give it your all, ask more questions, read everything you can on your new business, accounting, motivation, business advice.

 Understand exactly where you stand and what you can do, for example some companies allow you to do your own marketing, others have templates and their own standard brand images for you to use.

 Again, however great the company you are franchising with YOU have to put in the work and the hours.
 It is an exciting time starting a business, but many underestimate the hard work, dedication and long hours it takes.

 While you may have certain business leads coming in through your franchisor and business assistance, don’t rest on your laurels!
 Get out and spread the word about your new business!
 Deliver leaflets, knock on doors, pick up the phone, notify the newsagents, the post office, the hair dresser; all the people who chat daily to your potential customers!

 Depending on the franchise you choose your marketing may be completely supported, somewhat supported, or totally down to you.
 Usually it is somewhat supported.
 With a Just Shutters franchise, your marketing launch is covered in the initial fee.
 This will launch your business and be a great marketing platform, generating good leads for you to establish your business upon.
 You will, after the first couple of months, be expected to contribute, while still having a great marketing support system and budget within your franchise fee.